SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

 \subsection{Model performance on out-of-distribution wing shapes}

 The two more complex wing shapes, DLR-F6 and CRM, are used to demonstrate the representativeness and diversity of \textit{SuperWing} dataset.
-They both have several different sectional airfoil shapes, which differ from the dataset where wings are generated from one set of baseline CST coefficients.
-However, \textit{SuperWing} has its wings' max thickness and camber to be varied spanwise, which partially enables the model to learn the effect of differences in sectional airfoils.

-Figure \ref{fig:testbench} shows the surface flow and aerodynamic coefficients predicted directly by the ViT trained with the \textit{SuperWing} dataset.
-It is demonstrated that the key flow structures, such as the shock waves, and the trend of aerodynamic coefficients are well predicted, indicating the potential of the present dataset to be applied in shape optimization.
-Both wings' large error region is located where the sectional airfoils change (for example, the root-to-kink segment of DLR-F6).
+They both have several different sectional airfoil shapes, whereas the dataset generates wings from a single set of baseline CST coefficients.
+Specifically, we use seven sectional profiles to describe the CRM geometry and three for the DLR-F6 geometry.
+The profiles are directly obtained from the original geometry, and the wing simulation mesh is constructed by connecting them.
+After simulations, the solutions are mapped to the same structured reference mesh as the \textit{SuperWing} samples for model testing.
+Since the sectional profiles of these benchmark wings vary much more strongly from root to tip than those in the \textit{SuperWing} distribution, these cases provide a challenging out-of-distribution test for evaluating the generalization capability of models trained on it.